spagnuolocarmine/swiftlangabm/mason/README.md

 The model is characterized by:

-  - num-people, the number of people involved in the simulation process;
+  - human_count, the number of people involved in the simulation process;
-  - num_infected, the intial number (at time 0 of the simulation) of infected people;
+  - zombie_count, the intial number (at time 0 of the simulation) of infected people;
-  - end_infected, the total number of infected after the end of the simulation.
+  - human_step_size, the human velocity;
+  - zombie_step_size, the zombie velocity.

 ######Run the experiment: